ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 {:shortdesc}

 You can specify cloud-config data directly in the user data field, or you can include the cloud-config data in a text file and specify the file name when you create your instance.
 For example, if you save the cloud-config data in `userdata.blob`, specify `-user-data @userdata.blob` when you create an instance by using the CLI.

+The size limit of the user data field (or file) is 64 K bytes.
+{:tip}

 ## User data examples for Linux
 {: #user-data-examples-for-linux}